arcadianlyric/java_camp/week5/hw/README.md

 10. Study JDBC interface and database connection pool, understand their design and applications
 1/ using JDBC interface, achieve database CRUD functions
-2/ improve the above using Transaction, PrepareStatement，Spring Batch
+2/ improve the above by Transaction, PrepareStatement，Spring Batch
-3/ configure Hikari connection pool，improve the above
+3/ improve the above by configuring Hikari connection pool